AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/salesforce-sync-settings.md

 >[!PREREQUISITES]
 >
->Salesforce and Sales Engage must be connected.
+>Salesforce and Sales Connect must be connected.

-1. In Sales Engage, click the gear icon on the upper-right and select **Settings**.
+1. In Sales Connect, click the gear icon on the upper-right and select **Settings**.

    ![](assets/one-2.png)